 Alternative 1 (No Action).
-The total annual catch limit and annual optimum yield for golden tilefish are equal to the current acceptable biological catch.
+The total annual catch limit and annual optimum yield for golden tilefish are equal to the current acceptable biological catch (342,000 pounds gutted weight).

-Preferred Alternative 2.
+Alternative 2.
+Revise the acceptable biological catch and set it equal to the most recent recommendation from the Scientific and Statistical Committee.
 Revise the total annual catch limit and annual optimum yield for golden tilefish and set them equal to the recommended acceptable biological catch.